Article 24 GDPR

 (2) Data protection policies

-Article 24(3) provides the controller with more certainty regarding the question whether it is sufficiently able to demonstrate compliance with its obligations.
-The controller can show that it adhered to (i) approved codes of conduct (Article 40 GDPR), (ii) approved certification mechanisms (Article 42 GDPR), or (iii) guidelines by the EDPB and advice by the data protection officer (Recital 77 GDPR).
-Nevertheless, it follows from the word "element" that such self-regulation measures only support the assumption that the controller is compliant, but does not prove it.[21]
+Article 24(3) provides for the possibility to refer to the adherence to (i) approved codes of conduct (Article 40 GDPR), (ii) approved certification mechanisms (Article 42 GDPR) in order to indicate compliance with the GDPR.
+Nevertheless, it follows from the word "element" that such self-regulation measures support the assumption that the controller is compliant, but do not prove it.[24]
+In practice, Article 40 GDPR is not common or even just available in many industry sectors.

 Decisions